Data

 For recording purposes, all killings that meet the criteria listed above are to be considered intentional homicides, irrespective of definitions provided by national legislations or practices.
 Killings as a result of terrorist activities are also to be classified as a form of intentional homicide.

-In order to compile consistent time series of total homicides back to 1990, in several cases data from multiple sources were combined to expand the number of available years within a country’s time series.
-Time series adjustments were performed when a country had two sources coveringdifferent year-ranges, which had very similar trends in an overlapping time period, but where these trends were at different levels.
+In several cases data from multiple sources were combined to expand the number of available years within a country’s time series, so that a consistent time series of total homicides back to 1990 could be compiled.
+Time series adjustments were performed when a country had two sources covering an overlapping time period had similar trends but differening values.

 Retrieved on